 To increase objectivity and transparency with respect to compensation for Directors, the Company has a Compensation Advisory Committee chaired by an outside director, and the majority of its members consist of outside Directors.
-The Compensation Policy for Directors
+The Compensation Policy for Directors has been determined by a resolution of the Company's Board of Directors, by reflecting the

-The amounts of compensation for individual Directors shall be determined by a resolution of the Board of Directors, reflecting the deliberations and recommendations of the Compensation Advisory Committee.
+The amounts of compensation for individual Directors shall be determined by a resolution of Board of Directors, reflecting the deliberations and recommendations of Compensation Advisory Committee.
 These amounts shall be within the maximum limit of the sum of compensation amounts for all Directors set by a resolution at the General Meeting of Shareholders.